Assessing the ROI of Training Programmes

-Looking for ways to assess the impact of your organisation’s training?
+Looking for ways to assess the impact of your organisation’s ROI of training?
 Look no more!
 Good training programs cost money and even the cheap ones still cost your organisation some money.

 As an HR professional looking for a way to justify this expense is a concern for you.
 However, you are almost certain that adequate training implemented on the job has a way of improving the bottom line so scraping training is not an option.